-In this era of growth opportunities, internal auditors are key to efficient businesses operations.
+In this era of growth opportunities, internal and external auditors are key to efficient businesses operations.
 They must anticipate and respond to a constant stream of new challenges — many of which deliver uncertain and still-unfolding risk implications, from emerging technologies and new auditing requirements and standards to rapidly evolving business conditions.

-An internal auditor can work in a public or private setting, in a small or large company, and in financial services.
+An auditor can work in a public or private setting, in a small or large company, and in financial services.
 As more organizations find out just how critical a role this plays, the internal audit career path becomes even more fertile.

 Auditor salary expectations